upstream-se/guidebook-draft/docs/meta/lifecycle-governance/versioning-model/index.md

 - Broken links.
 - Non-substantive editorial fixes.

-Patch increments may be applied within the **Current** major version line.
+Patch increments may apply within Current and, subject to the Maintenance model, within Prior major version lines.

-Patch increments may also be applied to a **Prior** major version line during its defined maintenance window.
-Once the maintenance window of a Prior version line closes, no further increments are permitted.

 Patch increments do not introduce normative or interpretive change.